Avoid unexpected bills by knowing how to prevent unauthorised in-app purchases on your smartphone or tablet.

 Not all apps sufficiently disclose at what point the user is making an in-app purchase.
 In particular, children using their parent’s device may not realise the in-app purchases are spending their parent’s money in the real world.

-Apple and Android devices require a password before making a purchase in the online store.
-Once this is entered additional purchases can be made for 15 to 30 minutes without requiring a password.
+Apple and Android devices require authentication before making a purchase in the online store.
+Once this is entered additional purchases can be made for 15 to 30 minutes without requiring authentication.
 During this time users can make several purchases without realising that they are being charged.

 Here are a few tips to avoid making in-app purchases: